HealthDecember 06, 2019|UpdatedDecember 17, 2024

 The answer lies in the hospital's reputation and brand.
 If the patient has cancer, for example, the provider will want to send them to a hospital known for its success rate in treating cancer patients.
 If a hospital's marketing department has focused on positioning their institution as the number one cancer treatment center in the state, they're far more likely to get that referral from the provider, and every subsequent referral as well, which adds up to a big boost to the hospital's bottom line.

 The third area where a marketing campaign targeted to HCPs can yield long-term benefits is in hospital recruitment and retention.
-Successful recruitment and retention are often two sides of the same coin: when providers are happy where they are, hospitals win by saving on system resources and reduced turnover.
+Successful recruitment and retention are often two sides of the same coin: when providers are happy where they are, hospitals win by saving on system resources and reducing turnover.

 A campaign that speaks to providers